Discover more at the Needles Old Battery and New Battery

-Step inside the vintage tea-room at the Needles Old Battery and be transported back in time.
+Step inside the tea-room at the Needles Old Battery and be inspired by its history.
 Located in the Port War Signal Station, the Needles Old Battery tea-room offers unrivalled views of the Needles below.
-Enjoy a selection of refreshing hot drinks plus a menu of local, seasonal dishes inspired by the sea and the history of the site.
+Enjoy a selection of refreshing hot drinks plus a menu of seasonal dishes.
 With every dish you try, you're helping to look after special places like this.

 Constructed in the early 1940s and manned by naval staff throughout the Second World War, the tea-room at the Needles Old Battery was later used as a base for coastguards.
 To follow in their footsteps, borrow some binoculars whilst you eat and see what you can spot out at sea and around the rocks.

-To add to the vintage feel, tea is served in real china cups and you’ll find period newspapers rolled up and ready to read.
-Downstairs in the dog-friendly seating area, you can use the chart to keep an eye on D-Day shipping movements.
+To add to the vintage feel, you’ll find period newspapers rolled up and ready to read, and downstairs in the dog-friendly seating area, you can see the chart mapping D-Day shipping movements.

 While you tuck into your food, look out of the wide windows and enjoy the best view of the Needles and the Needles lighthouse you’ll find from inside.
 The tea-room is in the Port War Signal Station, which was specifically built to give the clearest, closest views of shipping in the Solent and around the Needles.
 Outside, enjoy the warmer weather at one of the picnic tables on the Parade Ground.